masagrator/Status-Monitor-Overlay/README.md

 # Thanks to:
 - RetroNX channel for helping with coding stuff
 - SunTheCourier for sys-clk-Overlay from which I learned how to make my own Tesla homebrew
+- Herbaciarz for providing screenshots from HDMI Grabber

 # FAQ:
 Q: This homebrew has any impact on games?